 Thankfully, the rain held off and the sun shone for the FRC 20th Anniversary party.
 We had a great time meeting some mums and dads and their little ones – who came to play, dance and jump around on the bouncy castle.
 Olwyn got all the children dancing and even earned herself a fan club of enthusiastic young dancers!

-Ballyogan Community Day last Sunday went down a storm with a great turn out from the local community!
-And the children really got in the groove with Matthew Williamson leading the way with some funky steps, hat tricks and head-spinning moves!
+Ballyogan Community Day went down a storm with a great turn out from local people.
+Organised by local men’s group, the Misfits and Community & Cultural Development Department of Dún Laoghaire-Rathdown County Council, it was good to see the children really getting in the groove with Exit 15 dancer Mathew leading the way with some funky steps, hat tricks and head-spinning moves!

-As the cold weather returned in April, we began dancing with children at Early Years Family Resource Centre.
-There were some fabulous dancing dolphins and energetic Jellyfish.
-They loved Matthew Williamson- especially when he spun on his head!
+As the cold weather returned in April, we began dancing and playing with children at Early Years Family Resource Centre.
+Dancing dolphins, slippery Jellyfish, sharp toothed sharks, and flying seagulls – we had a fun time creating creatures from the sea.
+And the children loved Matthew – especially when he spun on his head!

-EXIT 15 Dance Project kicked off with members of the community leaping into action with children from Gaelscoil Shliabh Rua and Early Years/Family Resource Centre and with dance leaders Philippa Donnellan, Olwyn Lyons, Matthew Williamson and DJ Gavin.
+EXIT 15 Dance Project kicked off with members of the community leaping into action with children from Gaelscoil Shliabh Rua and Early Years/Family Resource Centre and with dance leaders Philippa Donnellan, Olwyn Lyons, Matthew Williamson and DJ Gavin Kelly.
 It was a timely moment as the children begin exploring the theme of WATER/UISCE in dance and music as part of the project.
 Watch out for some fabulous icy moves here!
-Find out more about water here www.worldwaterday.org
+Find out more about water at www.worldwaterday.org

 Philippa has a wealth of experience as a choreographer, director, teacher and performer and has Directed CoisCéim’s BROADREACH initiative since 2006.
 For more information please see her extended biography here: coisceim.com/about-us/